 - Immediately rinse fuel off your skin with soap and water. - If fuel comes into contact with your eyes, immediately rinse them thoroughly with clean water.
 Seek medical attention immediately. - If you swallow fuel, seek medical attention immediately.
 Do not induce vomiting. - Change immediately out of clothing that has come into contact with fuel.

-WARNING Risk of fire and explosion due to electrostatic charge
+WARNING Risk of fire or explosion from electrostatic charge

 Electrostatic charge can create sparks and thereby ignite fuel vapours.